Salmon Fishing On The Salmon River NY

 Fall Fishing

-Chinook salmon dominate the Salmon River in the fall.
-They start entering the river in early September for spawning.
 Coho runs generally occur during the same period, and both salmon varieties can be found at common parts of the river.
+Be sure you know how to fish for Coho as well.

 The runs’ start, end, and duration vary from one year to another.
-Typically, main runs end by mid-October, and numerous dead salmon litter the sides of the river.
+Typically, main runs end by late October, and numerous dead salmon litter the sides of the river.

 Winter Fishing

-The Coho and Chinook salmon die after they spawn so the cold winter conditions of late November and December do not favor any decent salmon fishing, but anglers might still find the odd beat up Coho salmon and the occasional Atlantic Salmon that has finished spawning and has not returned to the lake yet.
+The Coho and Chinook salmon die after they spawn, so the cold winter conditions of late November and December do not favor any decent salmon fishing.
+However, you may get the occasional Atlantic Salmon that has finished spawning and has not returned to the lake yet.

 Spring Fishing

-Atlantic salmon may be present in the Salmon River in spring however this is rare and usually occurs later in May.
-However, winter-run and spring-run steelhead dominates the river during this season.
-Anglers might also find the odd migratory brown trout in the river in the early spring.
+Atlantic salmon may be present in the Salmon River in spring; however, this is rare and usually occurs later in May.
+Generally, spring is steelhead time only.

 Methods of Fishing That Are Best for Salmon River

-Below are some of the most effective methods for Salmon fishing on the Salmon River;
+Below are some of the most effective methods for fishing for salmon on the Salmon River.

 Spin Fishing